mlflow/mlflow/docs/source/projects.rst

 Virtualenv environment
   Virtualenv environments support Python packages available on PyPI.
-When an MLflow Project specifies a Virtualenv environment, MLflow creates it using ``virtualenv`` and ``pyenv``, and activates it before the project code is run.
+When an MLflow Project specifies a Virtualenv environment, MLflow will download the specified version of Python by using ``pyenv`` and create an isolated environment that contains the project dependencies using ``virtualenv``, activating it as the execution environment prior to running the project code.

   You can specify a Virtualenv environment for your MLflow project by including a ``python_env`` entry in your ``MLproject`` file.
 For details, see the :ref:`project-directories` and :ref:`mlproject-specify-environment` sections.